enocx/JavaScript-for-Hackers-101/README.md

     document.body.append(newDiv) //appending the new DIV to the document
 ```

->In the above code, we have selected all the div elements using the
+>**In the above code, we have selected all the div elements using the
->**.querySelectorAll()** method, but later on we can see that we have created a new
+>`.querySelectorAll()` method, but later on we can see that we have created a new
->div element using the **.createElement()** method.
+>div element using the `.createElement()` method.
 Since we have already selected
 >all the divs before itself, the newly created DIV will not be included in it.
->The Event Delegation concept solves this problem
+>The Event Delegation concept solves this problem.**

 ### THE SOLUTION